MaraxD/interactive-robot/README.md

 3. In order for the TST_eSPI library to work, you need to prepare User_Setup.h config file:
 <br>    -> preparing the config file for Windows PC (https://randomnerdtutorials.com/cheap-yellow-display-esp32-2432s028r/#config-file-windows-pc)
 <br>    -> preparing the config file for Mac OS (https://randomnerdtutorials.com/cheap-yellow-display-esp32-2432s028r/#config-file-mac-os)
+4. Run the readMacAddress function (found in both scipts), to get the MAC address of each ESP, then assign the opposite values to <b> broadcastAddress </b> variable.

 ## Wiring up LIS3DH to the main ESP32 board
 LIS3DH | ESP32 | Info |